 This emergency operating mode allows the vehicle to be driven to a safe place in an emergency situation.
 If an overheated engine condition exists, an overheat protection mode which alternates firing groups of cylinders helps prevent engine damage.
 In this mode, there is significant loss in power and engine performance.

-The engine coolant temperature warning light comes on the instrument panel, to indicate the vehicle has entered overheated engine protection operating mode.
-The temperature gauge also indicates an overheat condition exists.
+The engine coolant temperature gauge indicates if an overheat condition exists.
 Driving extended distances and/or towing a trailer in the overheat protection mode should be avoided.